 Right environment: You can’t sleep if you are feeling too hot or too cold or feeling all worked up.
-The best thing is to create the right environment to sleep.
-Tips:
+The best thing is to create the right environment to get some sleep during pregnancy.

 - Switch off your smartphone/tablet.
 Or whatever it is that you are hooked to at least half an hour before sleeping.
 Thank God, I didn’t own a smartphone back then; or it would have been such a fight logging off from Facebook, Instagram or What’sapp.

 - Read a good book.
 Many people swear by reading to make them sleep.
 I am still trying to figure it out how it happens.
 Give me a good book and I can stay awake the night.
 Anyway, if reading works for you, go for it.
 You might try something that you find the least interesting, I am sure, it will put you to sleep (oh, that came out wrong!
 Ummm, but you still got my meaning, right?)

 - Listen to music.
 I remember logging on to YouTube and listening to ‘Music to help me sleep’ or ‘Music to help me relax’.
 Even before it was halfway into the audio, I was already transported to the dreamland.
 Nowadays, there are many podcasts or mind-soothing apps (Calm, Pzizz, Headspace : Meditation) that help you relax and go to sleep.
 Try them.

 - Sleep in portions.
 Also, sometimes you are not able to catch up on your sleep at one go.
 Then it makes sense to break your sleep; indulge in a mid-morning nap or an afternoon siesta.
 But make sure to switch off your cell phone or door bells to avoid getting disturbed.

-Some of the tips above are tested by me and they helped me to sleep well during pregnancy.
+Some of the above pregnancy sleep hacks are tested by me and they helped me to sleep well during pregnancy.
 The others I have heard or read.
-Try them out, for you never know which one clicks for you.
+Try them out, for you never know which tip or trick clicks for you.